hungryram/Securesolutionsvip/content/faq.md

 ### Isn’t a reverse mortgage a loan of last resort?

 This is a popular misconception.
 When used wisely, a reverse mortgage can be a very powerful, viable and strategic financial tool.
 There is no better product more readily available to the senior population in terms of supplementing retirement, balancing a portfolio and managing retirement risks.
 However, the reverse mortgage should be evaluated based on the borrower’s particular needs and financial background.
-Your AAM reverse mortgage partner can help guide you through your client’s specific situation.
+Your AAM reverse mortgage partner can help guide you through your specific situation.

 ### Why should I partner with American Apple Mortgage?